sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 - stay away/be careful from outrage/toxic accounts

 ## More pointers on making good mutuals
+- The kind of people you attract highly depends on how good you are with words, substance, randomness favouring you(luck), influential accounts following you etc.
 - shitposting and interacting with all people (outside niche too) works well.
 IMO, this is the best way to gain like-minded people.
 - Your wordcel and interestingness/genuineness/funniness/schizonesss/"value"
 - interact with people of niche (fast follow back)